-In today’s Matrix Monday post, where we regularly review some of the limited literature available on the matrix, Kevan Hall looks at a paper by Mansoor, Masala, Barbuda, Capusneanu and Lodhi, ‘Organization structure as a determinant of organisational performance, uncovering essential facets of organic and mechanistic structure’.
+In today’s Matrix Monday post, where we regularly review some of the limited literature available on the matrix, Kevan Hall looks at a paper by Mansoor, Masala, Barbuda, Capusneanu and Lodhi, ‘Organization structure as a determinant of organizational performance, uncovering essential facets of organic and mechanistic structure’.

 This paper is a literature review that aims to look at the relationship between mechanistic or organic organization structures and performance.

 Mechanistic structures exhibit authoritative communication patterns, formalized processes and rules and centralised decision making processes, and may be better suited to large organizations and routine and stable environments.
 They use formalized structure to reduce variability and ambiguity.
-However, decision making becomes difficult for very large centralised organisations.
+However, decision making becomes difficult for very large centralised organizations.

 Organic structures exhibit more flexibility, informality, fewer written processes and rules and are better suited for more dynamic conditions and innovation.
-Decision making is distributed at all levels of the organisation.
+Decision making is distributed at all levels of the organization.
 They also improve job satisfaction and particularly (and unsurprisingly) the performance of individuals who have a high need for dominance, achievement or autonomy.

 The review finds that: